From BR Bullpen

 Maglie gained his interesting nickname, 'The Barber', because he would throw the ball around batters' chins who were crowding the plate.
 He was quoted as saying, "When I'm pitching, the plate is mine."

 The following season, 1951, Maglie was named to the All-Star team en route to leading the NL in wins.
 He also made a World Series start as the Giants won the pennant on Bobby Thomson's famous home run.

 Maglie was an All-Star again in 1952, but his numbers began to slide.
 Because of the War and his suspension, Maglie was only in his third full season at age 35.
 He continued to pitch for the Giants through the 1954 season.

 From 1955 to 1958, Maglie made it a habit of being traded to the other league at mid-season.
 He was dealt to the other league four times, a major league record.
-He played for the Indians, Dodgers, Yankees, and Cardinals.
-He pitched a no-hitter in 1956 (at age 38) and retired with a very impressive 3.15 career ERA and a very high winning percentage of nearly 66 percent.
+He played for the Cleveland Indians, Brooklyn Dodgers, New York Yankees, and St. Louis Cardinals.
+He pitched a no-hitter for Brooklyn in 1956 (at age 38) and retired with a very impressive 3.15 career ERA and a very high winning percentage of nearly 66 percent.

 Notable Achievements